WisDOT Northwest Region construction update

 Description: Resurfacing the road; lining, repairing or replacing culverts; reconfiguring US 2 to add left-turn lanes at the Bad River Lodge & Casino; and placing new pavement markings.

-Traffic impacts: Motorists will encounter periodic daytime lane closures controlled by flagging.
+Traffic impacts: Motorists will encounter periodic daytime lane closures controlled by flagging once work resumes Tuesday, Sept.
+5.

 Barron County